 In their ongoing effort to address the problem, the Fed began buying up short-term Treasury bills last month at $60 billion per month and will continue doing so into the second quarter of next year.6 While Fed Chairman Jerome Powell has said flatly, “In no sense is this QE,” he’s wrong.
 More quantitative easing is exactly what it is—and further evidence that the economy isn’t really strong or stable enough to justify Wall Street’s sudden exuberance.
 Even more troubling is the fact that some see parallels between the recent repo market mystery and the subprime mortgage mess that led to the Financial Crisis ten years ago.

 Ultimately, a blow-off top represents a good example of why the bond market is often said to be smarter than the stock market.
 How so?
 With the yield on the 10-Year Treasury holding at around 1.75 to 1.8%, that certainly doesn’t reflect the kind of economic growth we’d need to justify a booming stock market.
 The two markets are in disagreement because the bond market is guided by logic while the stock market is driven by emotion and animal spirits.
 How long might the blow-off last?
 Could the Dow make it all the way to 35,000 before the bottom falls out?
 No one knows, of course, but I submit that everyday investors—especially those in or nearing retirement—would be wise to take their lead from the bond market in this situation.
 While it’s easy to get caught up in the hype and emotion of a soaring stock market, consider the broader picture first and ask yourself: is it logical?
+Whether you're about to calculate your retirement accounts right now, about to retire, or have been retired for quite some time, it's best to take notice of this market situation.

 1“U.S. Stocks End at All-Time Highs,” MarketWatch, Nov.
 26, 2019